What's new in 3.0.0

 | POST | /v2/pubkey | Register ML-KEM + ECDH keypair | Key |

-| GET | /v2/check-key | Verify key validity and plan | — |
+| GET | /v2/check-key | Verify key validity and plan | n/a |

 | POST | /v2/did/register | Register W3C Decentralized Identity | Key |

-| GET | /v2/did/:did | Resolve DID document | — |
+| GET | /v2/did/:did | Resolve DID document | n/a |

-| GET | /v2/ct/log | Certificate Transparency log (public) | — |
+| GET | /v2/ct/log | Certificate Transparency log (public) | n/a |

-| GET | /v2/relays | Registered relay nodes and status | — |
+| GET | /v2/relays | Registered relay nodes and status | n/a |

-| GET | /v2/audit | Merkle audit chain — JSON + CSV export | Key |
+| GET | /v2/audit | Merkle audit chain: JSON + CSV export | Key |

 | GET | /v2/team/devices | List team devices | Key |